-1. Prayer and faith are necessary If we don't believe for a harvest the
+1. Prayer and faith are necessary If we don't believe for a harvest the mystery is that we might not get one.

 2. Non-believers must be present

 It isn't automatic that this happens.
 Leadership, promotional and people skills are involved.